Archives, Library, and Special Collections

 The archives includes documents related to the Foundation's development, correspondence from significant figures in our institution's history, and rare books, pamphlets, and exhibition catalogues.
 Of particular interest to researchers is Dr. Barnes’s correspondence, which comprises 125 linear feet of letters between Barnes and figures such as Paul Philippe Cret, Charles Demuth, John Dewey, Paul Guillaume, Charles S. Johnson, Jacques Lipchitz, Henri Matisse, Pierre Matisse, Georgia O’Keeffe, Charles and Maurice Prendergast, Bertrand Russell, Leo Stein, and Carl Van Vechten.

-View our Archives, Libraries, & Special Collections online catalogue.
+View our Archives, Library, & Special Collections online catalogue.

 Use our finding aids.
 These helpful guides to archival and special collections material will help you find and select items for your research.